2021 NFL Draft order: Complete list of every pick from Round 1 through Round 7 - ProFootballTalk

 The 2021 NFL Draft begins with Round 1 on Thursday, April 29 and runs until Saturday, May 1.
 The Draft will be held in Cleveland, Ohio, at multiple locations across downtown including FirstEnergy Stadium and the Rock & Roll Hall of Fame.
 The Jaguars will select first overall and are all but guaranteed to take Clemson quarterback Trevor Lawrence.
 Lawrence is one of several prominent quarterbacks in this draft class, including BYU’s Zach Wilson, whom the Jets could take with the second pick.
 The 49ers pulled off a blockbuster trade with the Dolphins in March and will now draft third overall.
 The overall landscape of round 1 selections continues to evolve: after a big trade with the Chiefs for Orlando Brown Jr., the Ravens will now have two first-round selections.

-Below are all 259 picks in all seven rounds of the 2021 NFL Draft, including compensatory picks.
+Below are all 259 picks and traded selections in all seven rounds of the 2021 NFL Draft, including compensatory picks.
 Check out additional 2021 NFL Draft coverage including news, rumors, trades, video analysis and more here.

 2021 NFL Draft Order